Alban Lynch: Career

 After completing his diploma Lynch worked as a metallurgist with the Zinc Corporation of Broken Hill from 1954 to 1958.
 Here he worked with Maurice Mawby.
 He studied a BSc externally from the University of New South Wales graduating in 1956.
 He took his PhD from the University of Queensland in 1965 and a DSc from the University of New South Wales in 1975.

-Lynch joined the staff of the University of Queensland’s Department of Mining and Metallurgical Engineering as a Research Officer in 1958.
+Lynch joined the staff of the University of Queensland's Department of Mining and Metallurgical Engineering as a Research Officer in 1958.
 He began work on an Australian Mineral Industries Research Association (AMIRA) project on grinding in 1962.
-He worked with Jim May, who was CEO of AMIRA for a number of decades from the late 1960s.
+He worked with Jim May, who was the CEO of AMIRA for a number of decades from the late 1960s.
 This was conducted at Mount Isa Mines (MIM) using circuits in its old concentrator to conduct their experiments.
 James Foots, the General Manager of Mount Isa Mines supported the project during this time.
 This project continues at the Julius Kruttschnitt Mineral Research Centre (JKMRC) and other universities.

 Establishment of the JKMRC

 In 1971, Mount Isa Mines established the Julius Kruttschnitt Mineral Research Centre at the site of the former Indooroopilly Silver Mine in Brisbane, Queensland owned by the University of Queensland.
 Lynch was founding director and continued in the role until 1989.
 He pioneered the early use of computers to produce comminution and classification models which used operational plant data.
 This enabled simulation modelling of crushers, grinding mills, hydrocyclones and flotation.
 He pursued field blasting research, which has improved practice and measurement internationally.
 His network of industry and academic colleagues led to fieldwork opportunities for students and he supervised over 30 doctoral students during his time as director.

-Lynch was Head of Mining and Metallurgical Engineering at the University from 1988 until his retirement in 1993.
+Lynch was Head of Mining and Metallurgical Engineering at the university from 1988 until his retirement in 1993.
 He continued to lecture on modelling and establishing research programmes in countries such as Malaysia, Brazil, Mexico and Turkey.

 He has published a number of books and written over 150 technical publications.